How to Install a Kitchen Exhaust and Vent

 If you are simply swapping out one range hood for another it will cost less and be a relatively simple project.

-If you have never had a range hood and are installing one for the first time, however, it is a much more complicated task that will take longer and cost more to accomplish whether it is something you are doing yourself or paying a professional to do for you.
+If you have never had a range hood and are installing one for the first time, however, it's a much more complicated task that will take longer and cost more to accomplish, whether it is something you are doing yourself or paying a professional to do for you.